OSGeo/gdal/doc/source/programs/migration_guide_to_gdal_cli.rst

 .. _migration_guide_to_gdal_cli:

 ================================================================================
-Migration guide to "gdal" command line interface
+Migration guide to ``gdal`` command line interface
 ================================================================================

-This page documents through examples how to migrate from the traditional GDAL command line utilities to the unified "gdal" command line interface added in GDAL 3.11.
+This page documents, through examples, how to migrate from the traditional GDAL command line utilities to the unified ``gdal`` command line interface added in GDAL 3.11.

 Raster commands